Aditya-KumarJha/SuperNova/auth/README.md

 - Input validation using `express-validator`
 - Address management: Users can add, retrieve, and set default addresses
 - RabbitMQ integration for event-driven communication
+- Health Check Endpoint: Provides a health check endpoint at `/` to verify the service status.

 ## Environment Variables
 The following environment variables are required to run this service: